 A7.C4.4.2.2.
 Once all applicable actions are completed, the contracting officer administering the contract signs the Contract Closeout Checklist, if applicable.

 A7.C4.4.2.2.1.
-If the contract is in MOCAS, the contracting officer also signs the Notice of Last Action (NLA) and processes the Final Payment NLA in MOCAS.
+If the contract is in Mechanization of Contract Administration Services (MOCAS), the contracting officer also signs the Notice of Last Action (NLA) and processes the Final Payment NLA in MOCAS.
 MOCAS sends a contract completion statement (PK9) electronically to the contracting office and one is placed in the appropriate contract management office file.

 A7.C4.5.1.
 Contract Information Sources.
-When reconciling the status of a contract that relates to an FMS case the information available may vary depending on when the basic contract was awarded or the FMS case start date.
+When reconciling the status of a contract that relates to a Foreign Military Sales (FMS) case the information available may vary depending on when the basic contract was awarded or the FMS case start date.
 The following table provides an overview as to what case information is available at a particular point in the FMS case process.

 A7.C4.5.3.1.
 Procedures and Requirements for Contracts Not Closed, but Physically Completed.
 For contracts requiring closeout in the payment system and/or accounting system, (e.g., Cost-Plus-Fixed-Fee and Fixed-Price-Incentive-Fee), perform the following, if possible: